Bal-musette: History

-These places often were frequented by members of the French upper-class looking for excitement among the poor and downtrodden.
+These places often were frequented by members of the French upper classes looking for excitement among the poor and downtrodden.
 Some establishments even staged mock police raids for their patrons' benefit.
 Performers of this era include Antoine Bouscatel, Émile Vacher, Martin Cayla, Charles Péguri, and Gus Viseur.

 Musette dance forms arose from people looking for easier, faster and more sensual dance steps, as well as forms that did not require a large hall.
 "Musette-forms" that established themselves as variations to popular dances of the day include: